zimkaa/project_template/README.md

 task lint
 ```

-this command will start this
+This command will start this

 ```sh
 pre-commit run --all-files